Cannabis (Marijuana) and Cannabinoids: What You Need To Know

 - Lutge EE, Gray A, Siegfried N. The medical use of cannabis for reducing morbidity and mortality in patients with HIV/AIDS.
 Cochrane Database of Systematic Reviews.
 2013;(4):CD005175.
 Accessed at https://www.cochranelibrary.com/ on June 10, 2019.

 - Mücke M, Phillips T, Radbruch L, et al. Cannabis-based medicines for chronic neuropathic pain in adults.
 Cochrane Database of Systematic Reviews.
 2018;(3):CD012182.
 Accessed at https://www.cochranelibrary.com/ on June 10, 2019.

 - National Academies.
-The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research.
+The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research(link is external).
 Washington, DC: The National Academies Press.
 2017.

 - Nielsen S, Sabioni P, Trigo JM, et al. Opioid-sparing effect of cannabinoids: a systematic review and meta-analysis.
 Neuropsychopharmacology.
 2017;42(9):1752-1765.

 - Richards JR, Smith NE, Moulin AK.
 Unintentional cannabis ingestion in children: a systematic review.
 Journal of Pediatrics.
 2017;190:142-152.